geeknik/my-awesome-stars/topics.md

 ## pentesting

+- [Swordfish-Security/Pentest-In-Docker](https://github.com/Swordfish-Security/Pentest-In-Docker) - Docker image to exploit RCE, try for pentest methods and test container security solutions (trivy, falco and etc.)
+- [ellerbrock/docker-security-images](https://github.com/ellerbrock/docker-security-images) - :closed_lock_with_key: Docker Container for Penetration Testing & Security
+- [RAJANAGORI/Nightingale](https://github.com/RAJANAGORI/Nightingale) - It's a Docker Environment for Pentesting which having all the required tool for VAPT.
+- [aaaguirrep/offensive-docker](https://github.com/aaaguirrep/offensive-docker) - Offensive Docker is an image with the more used offensive tools to create an environment easily and quickly to launch assessment to the targets.
 - [umair9747/4oFour](https://github.com/umair9747/4oFour) - A tech enumeration toolkit focused on 404 Not found pages.
 - [omar2535/GraphQLer](https://github.com/omar2535/GraphQLer) - 🔍A dependency-aware GraphQL API fuzzing tool!
 - [MattKeeley/Spoofy](https://github.com/MattKeeley/Spoofy) - Spoofy is a program that checks if a list of domains can be spoofed based on SPF and DMARC records.